 A Bronze Age shield and cauldron throw light on the incredible skills of their makers.
 Ornate bells, crosses and croziers testify to the wealth of the church, and sculpture, carvings and tableware trace the changing fashions in art and design over the years.
 The collection also includes work by Pablo Picasso, Pierre-Auguste Renoir, Jack Butler Yeats, Henry Moore and Sybil Connolly.

-Suggested itineraries featuring Limerick
+Suggested itinerary featuring Limerick

 Map of Limerick